Ghanaian Dry Bofrot Recipe

 How many calories are in a bofrot?

-According to Fooducate, each bofrot has about 180 calories.
+According to Fooducate, each Ghanaian Dry Bofrot has about 180 calories.
 Limit your intake if you are on a calorie-deficit diet.
 Balance it out with healthy dishes to remain healthy and fit.

 What is togbei?

-Togbei is another name for bofrot in Ghana.
+Togbei is another name for the Ghanaian Dry Bofrot.
 It is made of the same ingredients and cooked the same way too.

 Can you use other kinds of flour for the dough?